SiggyBruce/Node_Chat_Application/README.md

-# chat-application
+# Node-Chat-Application
-A simple chat room application using Node.js and Socket.IO.
+A simple chat room application using Node.js and Socket.IO networking sockets.